How DMX512 works

 - Each control channel can carry a value from 0 to 255.

-- The start of each "packet" of 512 channels is marked by a "break time" which is a logical "0" lasting for 88 microseconds.
+- The start of each "packet" of 512 channels is marked by a "break time" which is a logical "0" lasting for at least 88 microseconds.

 - If more than 512 channels are needed, a second DMX line (another physical wire) is used.
-Each 512 channels is called a "DMX universe"
+Each 512 channel block is called a "DMX universe".

 How do you transmit it?